isabella232/stacki-hdp-bridge/README.md

 From here, you should really consult the Ambari installation documentation starting at [Chapter 3](http://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/content/ch_Deploy_and_Configure_a_HDP_Cluster.html).

-This will walk you through the steps required to get something up and running.
-The number of options are truly stunning.
-This would be a re-documentation of the same thing Hortonworks has already done.
+This will walk you through the steps required to get HDP up and running.
+The number of options are truly stunning, and covering all of them would be a re-writing of the Hortonworks documentation.
+They're the experts; they should guide you.

-You can start Chapter 3, because everything prior to that has been done already once you installed the Ambari appliance and all the machines.
+You can start at Chapter 3, because everything prior to that has been done already once you installed the Ambari appliance and all the machines.
 You only have the configuration of the cluster left.

 There are, however, some caveats.

 1. When you are asked for the SSH private key, use the private key from the frontend.
 Just cut and paste the key from /root/.ssh/id_rsa.
 2. When you are asked for the repositories, you want to put the HPD and HDP-Utils urls as they are listed on the frontend in /etc/yum.repos.d/stacki.repo It should look like below:
 3. If you want to use a MariDB/MySQL server for Hive, Oozie, or Ambari, you'll have to set that up on one of the machines according to the instructions in the [Using Non-Default Databases](http://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-reference/content/ch_amb_ref_using_non_default_databases.html#header) documentation from Hortonworks.
 This would be a good candidate for another machine or for running multiple/sharing databases on the Ambari appliance.

 At the end of this process, you should have a fully-functional HDP installation.
 You may likely need to do this several times before you get it right.
-That's okay, Stacki allows for the fast install/reinstall of a cluster.
-And if you run into problems, ask on Slack or on the Google Group, and someone should be able to at least point you in the right direction.
+That's OK, Stacki allows for the fast install/reinstall of a cluster.
+If you run into problems, ask on Slack or on the Google Group, and someone should be able to at least point you in the right direction.

 #### The Future of this Pallet

 Some ideas:
-* Create options for a non-default database.
+* Create options for a using non-default database for selected services.
 Use key/value pairs or maybe a standalone default DB appliance?
 * API calls to just set this up from the command line.
 Hortonworks has an API, command line calls should be able to do all of this from the frontend without touching the web-UI.
 *

-### The Future of Pallets
+### The Future of Pallets in General

 Stacki doesn't have the engineering bandwidth to support and update every pallet we will end up open-sourcing.
 We are going to have to depend on you for Ambari/HDP software upgrades, config changes, documentation updates, and testing.
 We are more than happy to help - actually we would love to help, but we can't be at the forefront of pallet creation and maintenance while attempting to make Stacki core better.
 Let us know if there is a particular software stack you want to see supported or if you would like to support a pallet we have released.
 We'll get you on the road to being a Master StackSmith.